NateEaton/mind-pwa/README.md

 This app supports optional cloud synchronization with two providers:

-- **Google Drive**: Data is stored in the app's private space, not visible in your Drive file listing
+- **Google Drive**: Data is stored in the app's private space, not visible in your Drive file listing.
-- **Dropbox**: Similar to Google Drive, data is stored in the app's folder
+- **Dropbox**: Similar to Google Drive, data is stored in the app's folder.

 To enable cloud sync:

-1. Open the **Settings** from the app menu
+1. Open the **Settings** from the app menu.
-2. Check "Enable cloud sync"
+2. Check "Enable cloud sync".
-3. Select your preferred provider
+3. Select your preferred provider.
-4. Click "Connect" to authenticate
+4. Click "Connect" to authenticate.
-5. Your data will now automatically sync between devices
+5. Your data will now automatically sync between devices.

 For detailed cloud sync documentation, see the [Cloud Sync Guide](../../wiki/Cloud-Sync-Guide) in the wiki.

 ## Data Privacy

-- All data is stored locally on your device by default
+- All data is stored locally on your device by default.
-- If cloud sync is enabled, data is transferred to your personal Google Drive or Dropbox account
+- If cloud sync is enabled, data is transferred to your personal Google Drive or Dropbox account.
-- The app does not collect or transmit any data to third parties
+- The app does not collect or transmit any data to third parties.
-- Export functionality allows you to create backups of your data at any time
+- Export functionality allows you to create backups of your data at any time.

 ## Development Acknowledgments

-This project was developed with assistance from several AI tools following the [vibe coding approach](https://en.wikipedia.org/wiki/Vibe_coding):
+This project was developed with assistance from several AI tools following the [vibe coding approach](https://en.wikipedia.org/wiki/vibe_coding):

 - **Initial Development**: Core application structure and functionality was created largely with assistance from Google's Gemini 2.5 Pro Preview.
 - **Refactoring and Enhancement**: Major refactoring, code organization improvements, UI enhancements, and cloud synchronization features were developed with assistance from Anthropic's Claude Sonnet 3.7.